dvidelabs/flatcc/README.md

   structs, and tables, and type aliases for uint8, ..., float64.
 - base64(url) encoded binary data in JSON.

+There are no plans to make frequent updates once the project becomes stable, but input from the community will always be welcome and included in releases where relevant, especially with respect to testing on different target platforms.

 ### Supported platforms (CI tested)